bbbradsmith/hatariB/README.md

   * Disable *Input > Host Mouse Enabled* and *Input > Host Keyboard Enabled*, because RetroArch netplay does not send this activity over the network.
 Instead, use the onscreen keyboard and gamepad to operate the ST keyboard and mouse.
   * RetroArch does not allow analog stick inputs during netplay.
 The *RetroPad > Joystick / Mouse Toggle* button assignment may be useful for switching between mouse and joystick d-pad input during netplay.
   * Make sure your core options match, especially the TOS image, before attempting to connect.
-  * The IPF format appears to have drive state that cannot be completely restored.
-Netplay may stutter during disk activity if using using IPF disk images due to savestate divergence.
   * Netplay for hatariB may be more network and CPU intensive than other retro sytems, due to the large onboard RAM of the ST, and volatile floppy disk media.
   * The Libretro API does not provide a way to detect whether netplay is active, so appropriate setting changes like the safety save unfortunately can't be done automatically.
 * Unsupported Features: